AnPophale/ID5130-Parallel-Scientific-Computing/README.md

 **Conclusions:**
 Some of the key conclusions from this study are as follows:
-* The Multigrid method requires a significantly lower number of iterations compared to Jacobi or Gauss Seidel methods as expected
+* The Multigrid method requires a significantly lower number of iterations compared to Jacobi or Gauss Seidel methods as expected.
 * The Multigrid method with the Red Black smoother was found to be the fastest among all the methods.
 * Along with this the OpenMP parallelization of this method provides the best performance when compared to MPI.
-For OpenMP, 16 threads give the best performance while for MPI, 8 processors provide the best speedup
+For OpenMP, 16 threads give the best performance, while for MPI 8 processors provide the best speedup.
 * This work can be further extended using various levels and cycles for the multigrid method as well as using GPU acceleration to parallelize the multigrid algorithm.